WilliamASC22/arqivo-ai/README.md

 -> Cloudflare Workers AI
 ```

+### 2. Case Builder Page

+The Case Builder helps users prepare better input before sending text to Arqivo AI.

+Users can choose a fake sample case, edit the case type, add a person or role, add a deadline, describe the main request, list included documents, list missing information, and generate a clean case packet.

+The Case Builder replaced the old Review Queue page because it is more useful for a public demo.
+Instead of pretending to approve fake cases, it helps users create better case text that can be copied into Chat or the Agent Demo.

-### 2. Agent Demo Page
+### 3. Agent Demo Page

-The agent demo page shows a more structured backend workflow.
+The Agent Demo page shows a more structured backend workflow.
 It runs a set of focused Python agents that each check a different part of the case.

 This page uses the FastAPI backend.